 - The Eastern Alpine Seismic Investigation (EASI) project is carried out as the first “AlpArray Complementary Experiment”, featuring a north-south array of 55 broadband stations along ca. 13.4°E across the Alps.
 With this György Hetényi and colleagues in Zürich, Prague and Vienna aim to characterize how Europe and Adria plate lithospheres meet at depth, especially the gap between their Mohos and the role of their lower crust.

-Beyond these main themes, we work together with other researchers on various topics, mostly related to orogeny and geophysics.
+Beyond these main themes, we work together with other researchers on various topics, mostly related to orogeny, geophysics and petrology.